bhubr/jsonapi-express-backend/README.md

 - enforce that *required* relationships are provided on resource creation (unless we decide to allow empty relationship: http://stackoverflow.com/questions/15082874/how-to-pass-a-null-value-to-a-foreign-key-field)
 - provide an admin backend single-page app, ala Django Admin
+- Model definition close to Ember Data's with auto-detection of relationships' inverses when possible
 - pagination
 - Don't query *all* the fields for relationships when I need only the id.
 - Implement an "event hub" and fire events on DB record creation/update/deletion.